gw2-addon-loader/GW2-Addon-Manager/README.md

 - <a href="https://www.newtonsoft.com/json">JSON.Net</a> (bundled with executable)

 #### To-Do:
-- add button to create start menu shortcut
 - add settings panel with options to manually set .dll filenames and override the auto-naming
 - add option for add-on delete to resolve dll chainloading conflicts that may be created by the deletion
 - add option to clear config.ini and start anew (for if it gets corrupted or messed up somehow)
-- split the powershell scripts into a separate repository, as they're no longer a focus
+- add ability to clean /bin64/ of all non-default .dlls

 &nbsp;